Skip to main content

 Unlike most financial assets, crude oil prices are subject to direct intervention by OPEC production decisions and geopolitical disruptions.
 These external shocks can temporarily override structural cycle patterns, creating periods where cycle analysis becomes less reliable.

-Our analysis shows that post-disruption, oil prices typically return to their cyclical trajectory within 2-6 months.
-Major OPEC production cuts or geopolitical supply disruptions create short-term deviations from the structural path, but the underlying cycle periods reassert themselves as markets normalize.
+In our analyses, structural cycle behavior often reasserts itself in the months following such disruptions, though the recovery window varies by event.
+Major OPEC production cuts or geopolitical supply disruptions create short-term deviations from the structural path, but the underlying cycle periods tend to reassert themselves as markets normalize.
 This resilience of cycle structure through external shocks supports the interpretation that detected cycles reflect fundamental market participant behavior rather than any single supply or demand factor.

 Physical vs. Financial Cycles